 Investment coins of the Czech Mint are minted primarily in the so-called "standard" quality (common quality).
 Their entire surface is matte, therefore, they do not require increased care when handling, such as mintages in "proof" quality, which is characterized by a mirror gloss and it is designated more for commemorative coins.

-"Czech Lion" investment coins are available in a number of different weights, which provides the client with a possibility to easily regulate how much money he or she invests in them.
+"Czech Lion" and "Orol" investment coins are available in a number of different weights, which provides the client with a possibility to easily regulate how much money he or she invests in them.
 Unlike commemorative coins, investment coins are issued periodically so that they are always available to investors.

 The Czech Mint was founded in 1993 and currently produces all the coins that the Czechs use on a daily basis.
 In addition to 1, 2, 5, 10, 20 and 50 CZK coins, there are also coins with nominal values of 200, 500, 5000 and 10000 CZK, which are minted from gold and silver - the Czech Mint is their exclusive producer and seller at the same time.